STOP, DROP & GO

 PLEASE REMEMNBER ….

-DO, approach the stop point before the mini roundabout on Longslow Road with the school on your left.
+DO, approach the stop point on Cemetery Road from the direction of Prospect Road.
 Never come from the opposite direction.

 DON’T, drop off your child on the opposite side of the road.